dorusth/performance-matters-1819/README.md

-# Project 1 @cmda-minor-web · 2018-2019
+# Performance matters

-## githus repos web performance
+## github repos web performance

 For this project i have optimized the load times of my web-app-from-scratch project.